 So, over the next four weeks, the Ohio State coaching staff needs to retrain their athletes (on both sides of the ball), to pin back their proverbial ears and just get after it.
 The offense was far from great against Oregon, but those felt far more like issues of having a young QB and being up against a talented D, i.e. things you can work through; not the structural and institutional problems that the defensive side of the ball is dealing with.

 Specifically on defense, they need to give their best players as many snaps as possible.
 In the postgame press conference, when asked about why the defense continued to rotate scads and scads of players, Coombs said that they did that because they think they have a lot of talent on the team.
 Well, Kerry, even if that is the case, when you are in a dog fight to win an absolutely vital game, maybe only play the best you’ve got.

 I know that seems like a crazy concept, but when you’re playing a bunch of guys who aren’t good enough to start, and they are getting routinely burned, perhaps focus on just putting the top guys on the field.
-At least that way if they do get burned, it might only be first or second degree and not the full-body, third-degree burns they’re getting now.
+At least that way if they do get burned, it might only be first or second degree and not the full-body, third-degree burns we witnessed on Saturday.

 Losing Josh Proctor is going to make things really difficult on the defensive side.
 I know that the coaching staff loves Bryson Shaw, but “Safety Tuf Borland” can absolutely not be your starting free safety the rest of the season.
 If Proctor’s injury does keep him out for an extended period of time, just move Ronnie Hickman from the cover safety/bullet and put him at the back of the defense.
 He hasn’t been perfect this season, but he is the better athlete and already a starter.